kikrishn/Blog/about.md

 as good as your ambitions.
 And I took longer to figure out how to do this than anyone I’ve ever met.
 It’s gonna take awhile.
 It’s normal to take awhile.
 You’ve just gotta fight your way through.”  -- Ira Glass

+- "Learning mathematics is like climbing a cliff that's sheer vertical in front of you and horizontal behind you." -- David Epstin, via Twitter user @nij4